 Okay, purity culture doesn’t deny biology, or at least the majority of Christians don’t, but it does insist that sex is something men enjoy and women tolerate.
 The fact that God created women with an organ that has no other purpose than to provide orgasms is never mentioned.
 Across the wider population, fifty percent of women cannot accurately label a vagina, so this is a wider issue.
 But for Christian women, purity culture’s silence on and discouragement of women understanding their own bodies leads to a situation where the clitoris (and it’s implication for mutual enjoyment in marital sex) simply doesn’t exist.

-Okay, this may not strictly be true.
-But it’s not far off.
 Purity culture makes it clear that if women or girls have sex before marriage, absolutely everything that can go wrong will.
 The only solution offered is to become “re-virginised” and even then, girls and women are still seen as (and often feel like) damaged goods.
 The way purity culture portrays sex before marriage leaves women and girls fearful of sex.
-Further, many Christian women also assume that their life is hopeless if they engaged in sexual activity before marriage.
+Further, many Christian women also assume that their lives are hopeless if they engaged in sexual activity before marriage.

 7. There’s no difference between sexual abuse and sex before marriage.

 The irony is that purity culture is anything but pure.
 It is woven with oppression and lies.
 It is yet another weapon of patriarchy to control and marginalize women.
-I believe that the church will continue to breed shame, sexual dysfunction, and pain until purity culture is rejected by the church and replaced with a new ideology rooted in Christ, celebrating the bodies God gave women and men, and delighting in the beautiful gift of mutual and committed sexual intimacy and sexuality.
+I believe that the church will continue to breed shame, sexual dysfunction, and pain until purity culture is rejected and replaced with a new ideology rooted in Christ—one that celebrates the bodies God gave women and men, and delights in the beautiful gift of mutual and committed sexual intimacy and sexuality.